vaiish371/tp/docs/UserGuide.md

 Please note that it does not display the full list of commands (due to there being so many!).
 You may open this User Guide for a comprehensive list.

+***

 ### 2.5.2 Exiting ModMan : `bye`

-Auto-saves all your changes and exits the program.
+This command will help you auto-save all your changes and exits the program.
 ModMan will have all your data ready the next time you load it.

 Format: `bye`